andyli/HaxeSummitUS2019Workshop/section4.md

 In this section, we will detour a little bit and look at writing [NodeJS](https://nodejs.org/) programs in Haxe.

 We will look at
- * using native libraries (writing externs)
+ * using libraries written in the target language (writing externs)
  * NodeJS basics (CLI, NPM)

 Before we start, make sure you have installed NodeJS, and the `node` and `npm` command line program is available.

-## using native libraries
+## using libraries written in the target language

-From time to time we will need to access platform API and native libraries.
+From time to time we will need to access platform API and libraries written in the target language.

 For most platform APIs, they are already available in the Haxe standard library that comes with any Haxe installation.
 They reside in the package of the same name as the target.
 For instance, the JavaScript and HTML DOM APIs are reside in the [`js` package](http://api.haxe.org/js/index.html).
-Those target packages come with a `Lib` class, which contains most commonly used native top-level functions.
+Those target packages come with a `Lib` class, which contains most commonly used top-level functions.

 For NodeJS support, we may use the [hxnodejs](http://lib.haxe.org/p/hxnodejs/) library, which is maintained by the Haxe Foundation.
 To install it, simply run `haxelib install hxnodejs`.